 He was severely wounded in January 1916 near Loos where he won the Military Cross.
 The London Gazette of 22nd January, 1916 reads:

 “For conspicuous gallantry and ability at the Quarries near Vermelles, on the 16th December, 1915.
 He was in command of a party of Grenadiers in a very exposed position in the front line and repulsed a succession of violent bomb attacks made by the enemy.”

 Vermelles was on the Loos sector and the Quarries were a particularly hard fought position.
 The description in the history of the Division describes the action as a vicious series of attacks and counter attacks over very exposed forward trenches.

-Later in the year, on 7th October, 1916 and in the same newspaper that had reported his MC, information about Ronald’s death was published “Ronald George Munro, after winning both the Military Cross and the DSO, died recently in the Base Hospital at Roeun.
+Later in the year, on 7th October, 1916 and in the same newspaper, information about Ronald’s death is published “Ronald George Munro, after winning both the Military Cross and the D.S.O., died recently in the Base Hospital at Roeun.
 His two brothers, who are still fighting, are closely connected with S.Saviour’s Church.”

 He was initiated into the Scottish Constitution before joining Rising Sun Lodge No 1401 in Kobe, Japan which operated under the English Constitution in 1911.
 Work saw him move posts and Lodges to Perseverance Lodge No 1165 in Hong Kong in 1913.